UPDATED: February 16, 2023

 Junior/Senior- Mohn's memorial Diamond (formerly known as Indian Diamond)

 Refund requests must be sent by email to the Registrar at: [email protected].
 If a player withdraws from the program before the second scheduled game or practice, an administrative fee of $30.00 will be charged.
-No refunds will be issued after the second scheduled game.
+No refunds will be issued after the second scheduled game/practice.

 No refunds will be issued for Spring Training, Pitching Clinics and all other clinics.
 Spots are limited and are on a first come first serve basis.